BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 To run dynamic simulations, add the :option:`--simulate` option (:option:`-S` for short).
-Since this scenario is not written for a particular simulator, you'll need to specify which one you want by using the :option:`--model` option (:option:`-m` for short) to select the corresponding Scenic :term:`world model`: for example, to use the Metadrive simulator we could add ``--model scenic.simulators.metadrive.model``.
+Since this scenario is not written for a particular simulator, you'll need to specify which one you want by using the :option:`--model` option (:option:`-m` for short) to select the corresponding Scenic :term:`world model`: for example, to use the MetaDrive simulator we could add ``--model scenic.simulators.metadrive.model``.
 It's also a good idea to put a time bound on the simulations, which we can do using the :option:`--time` option.